 7. Zermatt (Switzerland)

-Perched at an elevation of 5,310 feet, right under the Matterhorn peak, Zermatt is a winter playground in the Swiss Alps.
+Perched at 5,310 feet, right under the Matterhorn peak, Zermatt is a winter playground in the Swiss Alps.

-The snow season stretches out until May, which makes it a swell destination for travelers wanting to hit the slopes and enjoy various winter sports.
+The snow season stretches out until May, making it a swell destination for travelers wanting to hit the slopes and enjoy various winter sports.

 Even though Zermatt is usually seen as a destination for skiing and snowboarding, you can also try your hand at snowmobiling, ice skating, mountain climbing, and hiking during your visit.

-On the après-ski side, there are tons of lively options as well as high-end shopping at Bahnhofstrasse, not to mention plenty of fabulous spas.
+On the après-ski side, there are many lively options and high-end shopping at Bahnhofstrasse, not to mention plenty of fabulous spas.

 Where to Stay in Zermatt with Kids